 Taxpayers at higher income levels may have additional limitations or exceptions.
 At higher tax levels, professional businesses, for example, are excluded.
 Only certain types of business income may be included.
 This new deduction is extremely complex.
-The Tax Foundation has details, and you should talk to your tax professional to see if you qualify.

 Higher Levels of Write-Offs for Buying Equipment and Autos